-If you’ve been on your own for years like I was, you learned to adapt and enjoy your own company.
+If you’ve been on your own for years as I was, you learn to adapt and enjoy your own company.
 You do what you want and don’t wait for permission.

 Or you may be in a long term marriage or relationship without much time to think about who you want to be for the rest of your life.

 Living alone OR with a partner doesn’t change our need for a sense of connection.
 It’s what makes life rich and happy!

 No matter our age, I’d say all women need to feel needed, connected and visible.